 Although dog walking is not a high-intensity workout, it is great for cardiovascular development, strengthening of muscles and bones and lowering blood pressure.

-- Always take poo bags with you so that you can dispose of your dog's mess safely and cleanly
+- Always take poo bags with you and dispose of your dog's mess safely and cleanly.
+Any public waste bin will do for bagged dog poo

 What should I do if I lose my dog?